Agave Snout Weevil: Protecting South Africa’s Agave Spirit Industry

 The Agave Weevil’s impact on Agave plants in South Africa’s Karoo Desert is particularly concerning.
 This region, known for its harsh climate and unique ecosystem, is home to the Karoo Agave, a species prized for its use in crafting premium Agave spirits such as La Tierra Agave.

 However, the presence of the Agave Weevil poses a threat to the health and sustainability of these Agave populations.
-This further emphasizes the importance of early Agave snout weevil treatment to prevent further infestation.
+This further emphasises the importance of early Agave snout weevil treatment to prevent further infestation.

 Effects of Agave Weevil Infestation in the Karoo